1924 - LOOKING BACKWARD - 1944

 Wm.
 Becker and Mel.
 Patterson

-Would do just what they ought to;
+Would do just what they

 And if you wanted a "little game,"